tobiolea97/multipurpose-learning-repo/node/node-security/security.md

 - Use prepared statements (mongoose or Sequelize)
 - Set proper http headers with Gelmet
 - Encrip user data an session with Crypto
+- Use sessionStorage over localStorage
+- Use https
+- Rate limiting against DoS attack (express-rate-limit module)
+- Use CSURF to prevent CSRF attacks
+- Use cookie attributes
+- Use OWASp Dependency check
+- Find vulnerabilities with Snyk
+- Penetration testing with Burp